A solution space for a system of null-state partial differential equations 3: A proof of theorem

 Now we suppose that $q<M$ so $q'>0$.
 Then the bottom line of (\ref{sigmasecond}) implies that $p'+q'-1=0$ and $-p+3p'+2q=2$.
 The first of these equations implies that $p'=0$ and $q'=1$, or $p=2N$ and $q=M-1$, and with these conditions, the second implies that $M=N+2$.
 That is, we use the $\alpha_{1,2}^+$ charge for the points $x_1$, $x_2,\ldots,x_{2N}$, we do not use the $\alpha_{1,2}^-$ ``conjugate charge" for any of these points, we use the $\alpha^-$ screening charges for $N+1$ of the $N+2$ integration variables, and we use the $\alpha^+$ screening charges for the remaining integration variable.
 This situation falls under item \ref{thefirstitem} above.
-Again, we can prove that $\oint\Phi$, with this choice of $p$ and $q$ for (\ref{signchoice}), solves the Ward identities (\ref{wardid}).
+Again, it is possible to prove that $\oint\Phi$, with this choice of $p$ and $q$ for (\ref{signchoice}), satisfies the Ward identities (\ref{wardid}).

-We did not pay attention to these $q<M$ solutions in this article because if conjecture \red{14} of \cite{florkleb} is true, then theorem \ref{maintheorem} renders them extraneous.
+We did not pay attention to these $q<M$ solutions in this article because theorem \ref{maintheorem} renders them extraneous.
 For example, if $N=1$ so $M=3$, then (writing $u_1=x_5$, $u_2=x_4$, and $u_3=x_3$)